Introduction

 Podcast Collection → RSS Feed → Podcast Platforms

+Mobile apps or external services may require only specific content categories.
 Separate feeds allow precise control over what content is delivered.

 Using multiple feeds allows you to: